Kramers Nodal Line Metals

-In general, for a TRIM with a chiral little groups, $\text{Det}(\hat{M})\neq 0$, namely $\epsilon_j$ are all finite.
-In this case, $|\bm{f}(\bm{k})|>0$ as long as $\bm{k}$ is not at the TRIM, which results in a fully split Fermi surface as shown in Fig.~\ref{fig:fig1}a and makes the TRIM a Kramers Weyl point as pointed out in Ref.~\cite{Chang}.
+In general, for a TRIM with a little group symmetry which is chiral, $\text{Det}(\hat{M})\neq 0$, namely $\epsilon_j$ are all finite.
+In this case, $|\bm{f}(\mathbf{k})|>0$ as long as $\mathbf{k}$ is not at the TRIM, which results in a fully split Fermi surface as shown in Fig.~\ref{fig:fig1}a and makes the TRIM a Kramers Weyl point as pointed out in Ref.~\cite{Chang}.
 In contrast, for a TRIM with an achiral little group, there exists at least one mirror or roto-inversion operation $\tilde{R}$ with $\text{Det}(\tilde{R})=-1$ such that $\text{Det}(\hat{M})=0$, implying that at least one of $\epsilon_j$ is zero.
 Without loss of generality, taking $\epsilon_3=0$, one obtains

-$\bm{f}(\bm{k})$ vanishes when the momentum $\bm{k}$ is fixed to be along the direction of null vector $\bm{n_3}$ where $p_1=p_2=0$ and $\bm{k}=p_3\bm{n_3}$.
-In this case, $E_{+}(\bm{k})$ and $E_{-}(\bm{k})$ are degenerate along the $\bm{n_3}$-direction.
-The line $\bm{k}=p_3\bm{n_3}$ is an example of a degenerate line coming out of TRIMs.
-The degeneracy is protected by time-reversal symmetry and the achiral point group symmetry.
+$\bm{f}(\mathbf{k})$ vanishes when the momentum $\mathbf{k}$ is fixed to be along the direction of null vector $\mathbf{n_3}$ where $p_1=p_2=0$ and $\mathbf{k}=p_3\mathbf{n_3}$.
+In this case, $E_{+}(\mathbf{k})$ and $E_{-}(\mathbf{k})$ are degenerate along the $\mathbf{n_3}$-direction.
+The line $\mathbf{k}=p_3\mathbf{n_3}$ is an example of a degenerate line coming out of TRIMs.
+The degeneracy is protected by time-reversal symmetry and the achiral little group symmetry.
 We called these lines, KNLs.
-It is important to note that KNLs create touching points on the Fermi surfaces at any Fermi energy as long as the Fermi surfaces enclose TRIMs, as depicted schematically in Fig.~\ref{fig:fig1}.
-Interestingly, these touching points, which are always pinned at the Fermi energy, are Dirac points or higher order Dirac points \cite{Fang,Yang2,LiuQ,Yu} with non-trivial topological properties \cite{SM}.
-The general form of the $\bm{k\cdot p}$ Hamiltonians of all non-centrosymmetric achiral point groups and the directions of KNLs emerging out of the TRIM are summarized in the Supplemental Material\cite{SM}.
-Beyond the $\bm{k}\cdot \bm{p}$ analysis, we showed in \cite{SM} that for a general $\bm{f}(\bm{k})$, the KNLs are guaranteed to lie within the mirror planes or along the roto-inversion axis of $S_3$, $S_4$ symmetry.
-It will be further shown that a KNL emerging from one TRIM has to connect with another TRIM with an achiral little group \cite{SM}.
+It is important to note that KNLs create touching points on the Fermi surface at any Fermi energy as long as the Fermi surface enclose TRIMs with achiral little groups, as depicted schematically in Fig.~\ref{fig:fig1}.
+Interestingly, these touching points, which are always pinned at the Fermi energy, are two-dimensional Dirac points or higher-order Dirac points \cite{Fang,Yang2,LiuQ,Yu} with non-trivial topological properties (Supplementary Note 3).
+The general form of the $\mathbf{k\cdot p}$ Hamiltonians of all non-centrosymmetric achiral point groups and the directions of KNLs emerging out of the TRIM are summarized in the Method Section.
+Beyond the $\mathbf{k}\cdot \mathbf{p}$ analysis, we showed in the Supplementary Note 2 that for a general $\bm{f}(\mathbf{k})$, the KNLs are guaranteed to lie within the mirror planes or along the roto-inversion axis of $S_3$, $S_4$ symmetry.
+It is further shown that a KNL emerging from one TRIM has to connect with another TRIM with an achiral little group (Supplementary Note 2).